STEP 3: INSTALL the Department of Defense (DoD) CERTIFICATES

 DOD SW CA-53 through DOD SW CA-58

-also verify the Root certificates installed (as sometimes the Antivirus program doesn't allow these to be installed)
+Verify the DoD Root certificates installed (sometimes Antivirus / Security programs won't allow these to be installed)

 Open the Trusted Root Certification Authorities (tab) verify you have: